sripad29612/VBV-School-Management-System/README.md

 ### 🎨 Modern User Interface
 The application focuses on a clean, structured, and user-friendly design to make navigation easier.

 ---

-Step-by-step workflow
-1.The user opens the VBV School Management System.
-2.The user accesses the available system interface.
-3.The user navigates through the dashboard and available modules.
-4.The required school management section is selected.
-5.The user performs the available operation.
-6.The system displays or manages the relevant information.
-7.The user can continue to another module through the application navigation.

----